 - Turn off all distractions.
 Make sure that there is no noise coming from other sections of the house.
 The TV should be switched off.
 Other members of the family will have to comply with these rules as well.

-Your kids are going to follow your lead, if you show up full of energy and excited to learn right alongside them they will be thrilled as well.
+Your kids are going to follow your lead.
+If you show up full of energy and excited to learn right alongside them, they will be thrilled as well.
 You can control the atmosphere of your home and homeschool.
-You are mom, You set the tone.
+You are the mom.
+You set the tone.
 Try this:

 - Start your day off doing something you love.
-Pray, read, knit, exercise.
-Do something that you love, so that you will bring that momentum into the rest of the day.
+Pray, read, knit, or exercise.
+Do something that you love so that you will bring that momentum into the rest of the day.

 - Sometimes the problem can be that the curriculum isn’t working.
 But you paid for it, so you are going to finish it, right?
 Hey, I get it.
 I’ve been there.
 I’ve forced us to finish it even though we hated it, but what I’ve realized since is that even though we finished it, we didn’t learn ANYTHING from it.
 The only thing we learned is that we hated school at that time.
 Listen, it’s ok.
 We’ve all made mistakes and purchased the wrong shiny curriculum, but don’t make the mistake of sticking it out if it isn’t working.
 Sell it and move on.
 There’s nothing wrong with switching it up if your homeschool curriculum is not working.